ubikorp/lacking.org/playlists/_posts/2018-02-27-any-kind-of-crowd.md

-  Palm, Grand Analog, The Rants, A Giant Dog, Les Wampas, Starcrawler, Marble Party, Brak, The Slackers, Artichoke, Swear And Shake, Holy, Tune-Yards, Fat White Family, Mo Kenney, Graham Coxon, Devendra Banhart, Jeff Rosenstock, Philly Boy Roy, Ben Folds Five, Southern Culture On The Sklds, Andrea Perry , Teenage Bottlerocket, The Capes, Mac DeMarco, Gillian Welch/Alison Krauss
+  Palm, Grand Analog, The Rants, A Giant Dog, Les Wampas, Starcrawler, Marble Party, Brak, The Slackers, Artichoke, Swear And Shake, Holy, Tune-Yards, Fat White Family, Mo Kenney, Graham Coxon, Devendra Banhart, Jeff Rosenstock, Philly Boy Roy, Ben Folds Five, Southern Culture On The Sklds, Andrea Perry, Teenage Bottlerocket, The Capes, Mac DeMarco, Gillian Welch/Alison Krauss
 ---
 Even obscurists get to form supergroups, and Filthy Friends is one of the top entries in that category, with membership from Sleater-Kinney, the Young Fresh Fellows, the Fastbacks, and more.